Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest - NewsBreak

 Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest

-WASHINGTON – A nearly 50-year-old federal law backed by Republicans allows the use of federal dollars for abortions in cases of rape, incest, or the life of the pregnant person.
+WASHINGTON — A nearly 50-year-old federal law backed by Republicans allows the use of federal dollars for abortions in cases of rape, incest or to save a patient’s life.

 That so-called Hyde Amendment, which is folded into spending bills, is less stringent than new or planned abortion bans in some GOP-led states, where governors and lawmakers want to remove exceptions for rape and incest.
 In Missouri, for example, abortions are now permitted only in cases of a medical emergency .
 There are no exceptions for rape or incest under the state law.